-This book is now available in paperback or ebook from
+This book is available as a paperback or an e-book from…

 “This book truly is wonderful for the general population, but Lorraine’s detailed work on challenges that people with autism face and several specific balancing mindful activities make this the best book that I have seen for helping kids feel their best.
 For example, if a child cannot tolerate the food on his plate, she suggests practicing a gratitude meditation before eating where the caregiver and child explore the journey of the food to the plate (imagine the food growing as a plant and thanking sun, soil, water, as well as the farmer who cared for it, etc.) Kids become less afraid of unfamiliar foods and textures as they think about the effort involved in getting the food from a seed in the ground all the way to their plates – I’ve seen this work in my own home!”

 Teach kids with special needs

 If you would like to learn some simple skills that can help your kids using meditation and mindfulness, we offer an online and in-class training programme – for personal use or professional application.
 The course includes a copy of the Connected Kids book.